Bonelab/bonelab-website/_members/nathan-neeteson.md

 Nathan is an engineer with a background in fluid dynamics and numerical modelling.
 His research uses data from advanced imaging techniques, including HR-pQCT, to investigate the connection between acute knee injuries and the development of post-traumatic degenerative joint disease such as knee osteoarthritis.

+Dissertation title: Development of automated methods for quantitative analysis of bone with high-resolution peripheral computed tomography and application to investigate bone changes following ACL injury